-The length of the present church, in the interior, is 185 feet; and the distance of the farthest pillar from the east wall of the church, whose foundation has been taken up, 152 feet; so that the ancient church seems to have been nearly of the same length as Beverley minster, about 333 feet: its breadth is 68 feet; and height about 70 feet.
+The length of the present church, in the interior, is 185 feet; and the distance of the farthest pillar from the east wall of the church, whose foundation has been taken up, 125 feet; so that the ancient church seems to have been nearly of the same length as Beverley minster, about 333 feet: its breadth is 68 feet; and height about 70 feet.

-The south door is very plain; but in the inside wall near it is a handsome corbel terminated by a grotesque figure, for which, see Plate VIII.
+The south door is very plain; but in the inside wall near it, is a handsome corbel, terminated by a grotesque figure, for which, see Plate VIII.
 In the same plate will also be found a very elegant ornamental arch over the interior of the north door.

-A list of testamentary burials, and monumental inscriptions, will be found in the Appendix.
-The only ancient ones now remaining are the slab near the font before-mentioned, and a flat grey stone also near the font, formerly ornamented with the figure of a warrior, and four shields at the corners; but the brasses are gone.
-It cannot be doubted from Torr's account of the testamentary burials, that several persons of distinction were here interred; but chiefly in the choir and transepts, and so the monuments have been idemolished along with them.
-The tomb-stones of a prior and canon, now preserved in the vestry, have been describbed in the former chapter; and another tomb-stone, without i inscription, with a cross beautifully sculptured on it, was fouund buried near the north door, and is kept in the church for 1 the inspection of the curious.
-The shrine of St. John, formeerly at the east end, has also been noticed.
+A list of testamentary burials and monumental inscriptions will be found in the Appendix.
+The only ancient ones now remaining are the slab near the font beforementioned, and a flat grey stone also near the font, formerly ornamented with the figure of a warrior, and four shields at the corners; but the brasses are gone.
+It cannot be doubted, from Torr's account of the testamentary burials, that several persons of distinction were here interred; but chiefly in the choir and transepts, and so the monuments have been demolished along with them.
+The tomb-stones of a prior and canon, now preserved in the vestry, have been described in the former chapter; and another tomb-stone, without inscription, with a cross beautifully sculptured on it, was found buried near the north door, and is kept in the church for the inspection of the curious.
+The shrine of St. John, formerly at the east end, has also been noticed.
 In the Harl.
-MSSS.
-British Museum, (Vesp.
-E.,) there are two drawings ruddely executed with a pen, and damaged at the edges by fire,, of the shrines of Prior Gregory and Sir George Ripley; Giregory was prior, A.D.
-1181; but this shrine belongs to the 15th century : he is lying under an ogee canopy ornamented with crockets, and surmounted by a handsome finial.
-IHis dress differs little from that of a bishop, and he wears : the mitre.
-On Ripley's tomb there is no recumbent figure, 1 but simply a cross; and over it, on a shield, a lion rampoant.
-In Plate XIV. is the monument of Sir Martin de la Seee,† now in the chancel of Barmston church; this monumennt is stated in a Bodl.
-MS. to have been 'brought out of BBrellington.'
+MSS.
+British Museum, (Vitell.
+E.) there are four drawings, rudely executed with a pen, and damaged at the edges by fire, of the shrines of Prior Gregory and Sir George Ripley; and two other monuments unknown.
+Gregory was prior, A. p.
+1181; but this shrine belongs to the 15th century: he is lying under an ogee canopy, ornamented with crockets, and surmounted by a handsome finial.
+His dress differs little from that of a bishop, and he wears the mitre.
+On Ripley's tomb there is no recumbent figure, but simply a cross; and over it, on a shield, a lion rampant.
+The monument of Sir Martin de la See, now in the chancel of Barmston church, is stated in a Bodl.
+MS. to have been 'brought out of Brellington.'